infinitelylearn/learn_python/prompts_instructions/instruction_update_commands.md

 2. Chain multiple updates together for all affected topics and subtopics
 3. Include topic mastery and status changes
 4. Add SESSION tracking for continuity
+5. **Always include METADATA to update session count**
-5. Update PREF when learning preferences change
+6. Update PREF when learning preferences change
-6. End with a COMMIT message describing the session
+7. End with a COMMIT message describing the session

 Present this command clearly at the end of each session, formatted in a code block for easy copying.